GH15ADF/Matrix_Portal_Next_Meeting/readme.md

 The PC client Python3 script (nextCalAppt.py) accesses the local Microsoft Outlook application using the [pywin32](https://pypi.org/project/pywin32/) library which provides access to the Outlook client application via Windows COM.
 The implementation was insired by [Python in Office](https://pythoninoffice.com/get-outlook-calendar-meeting-data-using-python/).
 Many of the details of working with the Outlook COM API were worked out and include in the **Python in Office** article.
 The script can be kicked off in a command window or with a batch script and will run until killed.

-This script pulls a filtered view of appointments from Outlook, looks to see if there are more than one lastest appointments, and sends the start time (as Unix time), subject, and the response status to AIO as a JSON string.
+This script pulls a filtered view of appointments from Outlook, looks to see if there are more than one lastest appointments, and sends the `Start` time (as Unix time), `Subject`, `Response Status`, and the `Meeting Status` to AIO as a JSON string.
+The usefulness of the `Response Status` and `Meeting Status` are to allow informational display on the Matrix Portal display.

 ### Configuration